 rosemary focaccia

-This rosemary focaccia bread recipe is so simple to make, and it's filled with the most deliciously herb-y flavor.
-It has the perfect chewy texture that's just irresistible, then topped with fresh rosemary, sea salt, and plenty of olive oil!
+This rosemary focaccia bread recipe is simple to make.
+Filled with the most delicious herby flavor, it has the perfect chewy texture, and when it's topped with fresh rosemary, sea salt, and plenty of olive oil, it is completely irresistible.

 Save this recipe!